Chinook Display Team: Displays

-Solo Chinook shows returned to the UK display circuit in 2004 after a 12-year absence.
-Since then, they have made regular appearance at air shows where their maneuvers include the "Rollercoaster" – a series of steep climbs and dives at an angle of up to 70 degrees.
+Solo Chinook shows returned to the UK display circuit in 2004 after a 12-year absence under the name 'Chinook Display Team'.
+Since then, the team has made regular appearance at air shows, where their manoeuvres include the "Rollercoaster" – a series of steep climbs and dives at an angle of up to 70 degrees.

 At the Duxford Air Show in 2019, the team used Chinook ZA708.
-This was built in 1981 and so has had extensive operational service, including overseas deployments in which it saw action and suffered combat damage.
+This was built in 1981 and has had extensive operational service, including overseas deployments in which it saw action and suffered combat damage.
 Built originally to Helicopter, Cargo Mark 1 (HC1) specification, it has been upgraded to the latest specification.
-To maintain its life and operational serviceability, the stunts performed at airshows are carefully regulated to minimise damage to the airframe.
+To maintain its life and operational serviceability, the sequence performed at airshows is carefully choreographed and regulated to minimise stress to the airframe.

 In 2018 and 2019, the Display Team partnered with Land Rover for support.
-The vehicle wrap – which was Chinook-themed – was recognized as artistically successful, and was designed by a member of the aircrew.
+The vehicle wrap – which was Chinook-themed and was designed by a member of the aircrew.
 As one site noted: "This project was completed within the Ministry of Defence and not under Dynamic Vectors.
 It serves only as an illustration of what some of our designers can do."

-The Display Team made a notable appearance at the Battle of Britain Memorial in conjunction with the 100th anniversary of the RAF.
+In 2018, in conjunction with the 100th anniversary of the RAF, the Display Team made a notable appearance at the Battle of Britain Memorial.

+In 2023 the team was re-named the 'Chinook Role Demonstration Team' to better reflect the team and aircraft's primary role as an operational unit.
+Key elements were introduced to showcase the aircraft's full capability, including internal loading, under-slung loads, and trooping.
+This included partnering with Joint Helicopter Support Squadron, another Joint Aviation Command Unit, based at RAF Benson.

-The Chinook Display Team's popularity has been attributed by Flight Lieutenant Stuart Kynaston, the 2018 team captain, to the Chinook's high-profile role in evacuating injured personnel in Afghanistan, its recognizability, unexpected agility, and the display variation it provides in contrast to smaller, faster aircraft.
+The Team's popularity has been attributed to the Chinook's high-profile role gained from evacuating injured personnel during the Afghanistan conflict, its recognisability, unexpected agility, and the display variation it provides in contrast to smaller, faster aircraft.

-Team members
+Team Members

-The flight team consists of a captain, three pilots and three crewmen.
-In 2021, these members were:
+The team typically comprises 6 aircrew; a captain, two co-pilots, a lead crewman, and two additional crewman, rotating the co-pilot and junior crewmen positions during the season.
+A significant number of ground crew are also drawn to support, including engineering, operations, survival equipment, and media personnel.

+In recent years the team has been captained by the following pilots: